njager/E05b-Scripting-and-Scenes/README.md

 To continue to prepare you to turn in the space shooter project, we will experiment a little with more scripting, some procedural generation, and switching scenes in GDScript.

+Completed the tasks of the assignment by adding Score and Lives labels, adding an end game screen, and modifying scripts as necessary.

 As usual, Fork and Clone this repository.
 Pay attention to where (on the file system) it is being saved.

  * Open Godot.
 In the project viewer, select Import.